DFHack/dfhack/docs/Quickstart.rst

 Next, try setting up `autochop` by running the GUI configuration `gui/autochop`.
 You can enable it from the GUI, so you don't need to run `enable autochop <enable>` directly.
-You can set a target number of logs, and let autochop will manage your logging industry for you.
+You can set a target number of logs, and autochop will manage your logging industry for you.
 You can control where your woodsdwarves go to cut down trees by setting up burrows and configuring autochop to only cut in those burrows.